Direct Policy Optimization using Deterministic Sampling and Collocation: Conclusion

 \section{Conclusion}

-We have presented a new algorithm, Direct Policy Optimization, for approximately solving stochastic optimal control problems.
-The algorithm is exact in the LQG case and is capable of optimizing policies for nonlinear systems that respect control limits and obstacles, and are robust to unmodeled dynamics.
+We have presented a new algorithm, Direct Policy Optimization, for approximately solving stochastic optimal-control problems.
+We demonstrate that the algorithm is exact in the LQG case and is capable of optimizing policies for nonlinear systems that respect control limits and obstacles, and are robust to unmodeled dynamics.

-Many interesting avenues for future work remain: It should be possible to optimize sparse nonlinear policies by introducing high-dimensional features and regularizing or constraining policy parameters.
-Neural networks could also be used to parameterize policies.
+Many interesting avenues for future work remain: Extensions to nonlinear policies could be made by introducing high-dimensional features and regularization or constraints on policy parameters, or neural networks could be used to parameterize policies since the policy parameters scale much better compared to state and control dimensions.
 Another potential direction is to optimize a local value function approximation in place of an explicit policy.
-Finally, a much richer class of disturbances and model parameter uncertainty could be modeled by augmenting the state vector and dynamics.
+A much richer class of disturbances and model parameter uncertainty could also be modeled by augmenting the state vector and dynamics.
+Lastly, more complex systems with larger state and input dimensions may be more amenable to optimization with first-order or matrix-free methods.